Southern Rovers: History

-The following season they were based at the home of Rayleigh Rockets at the Rayleigh Weir Stadium, which led to some match reports as the team being called Rayleigh II.
+The following season the team secured a base at the home of Rayleigh Rockets at the Rayleigh Weir Stadium, which led to some match reports as the team being called Rayleigh II or Rayleigh Rovers.
 The experience of riding away must have helped as Southern Rovers won the title the following season (1957 Southern Area League).
-Five players made the top ten league averages for the season; Colin Goddy, Leo McAuliffe, Stan Clark, Brian Meredith and Vic Hall.
+Five riders made the top ten league averages for the season; Colin Gooddy, Leo McAuliffe, Stan Clark, Brian Meredith and Vic Hall.

-During the 1959 Southern Area League season the team withdrew after one fixture and had their results expunged.
+The league ceased to operate for the 1958 season but returned for the 1959 Southern Area League season.
+However, the Southern Rovers withdrew after just one league fixture on 31 May 1959 and had their results expunged.